Tetcha/FigureShop/readme.md

 Some rules that this web application needs to follow:

-People can view the items, put products in the cart, but only authenticated users (registered accounts) can order and pay.
+People can view the items, put products or edit the quantity of product in the cart, but only authenticated users (registered accounts) can order and pay.
 Manager capabilities and client capabilities must be separate.
-Specifically, the customer, the authenticated user, can order and pay for the product, and at the same time can edit the order such as correct the quantity or delete the order in some special situations, and review the purchase history. your goods.
+Specifically, the customer, who is the authenticated user, can order and pay for the product, also can review the purchase history. your goods.
 Manager capabilities include adding products, updating product information, viewing customer order details, and canceling or confirming orders.

 ## Feature by role

 - ### Both Role Action
      - Login, register new account and logout
      - Change password
-     - Update user information
 - ### Customer Role Action
      - Add new product to cart
      - Checkout or cancel in cart
-     - Cancel order
-     - Review order
      - Checking order information
 - ### Admin Role Action
      - Create new product